 That’s why many therapists offer a brief consultation before beginning therapy.

 Therapy is often imagined as a perfectly calm space where the therapist always knows exactly what to say.
 In reality, therapy is a human relationship.
 Therapists bring training, experience, and care to the work, but they are also human beings sitting across from other human beings.
-That’s why the consultation is so important.
+That’s why the consultation or screening call is so important.

 Therapy Is Relational